adrianhall/develop-mobile-apps-with-csharp-and-azure/docs/android_appendix.md

 This chapter contains random notes that I discovered while developing mobile apps with Xamarin Forms on the Android platform.
 I hope they are useful to you.

-## Handling Callbacks with an Android SDK

-### Dissecting the Google Plus Login Process

 ## Missing libaot-mscorlib.dll.so

 When running an application is debug mode, I sometimes saw the following deployment issue: